 - I am an “i.”
 I just can’t sit and look at a computer all day.

-As DiSC practitioners, we need to be vigilant for such statements in our sessions and in the workplace.
-We need to call out these misfires as soon as we hear them.
+It’s important for everyone who uses DiSC to identify and call out when they feel DiSC is being misused towards anyone.
+We need to call them out as soon as we hear them.
 Allowing such remarks to go unchecked sends a message that it’s okay to use DiSC in this way when it’s not.

 Eventually, these misfires can impact culture and become embedded in the way DiSC is applied in an organization.
 People may even begin to resent DiSC instead of using it constructively.
 Worse yet, all of the benefits that could have been, are lost.